Are you ready to start saving money with meal planning but not sure where to start or what you’ll need?

 I’m a bit of a sucker for kitchen gadgets, but I also like a clutter-free countertop.

 These are my go-to meal prep tools to make dinnertime quick and easy and keep my counters nice and clear.

 - Multi-tool (slicer, spiralizer, chopper, grater)

 Seeing all these meal planning resources might leave you feeling a bit overwhelmed.

 Just remember it all comes down to 5

 - Keep your recipes organized

 The resources above will help you fill in the gaps and start meal planning and prepping like a pro in no time.

-For more money saving, meal planning tips, check out How to Meal Plan on a Budget.
+For more money-saving and meal planning tips, check out How to Meal Plan on a Budget.